tpltnt/SimpleCV/README.markdown

 ### Mac OS X (10.6 and above)
 </a>

+**warning: This section still mentions PIL.
+SimpleCV has moved on to use Pillow.
+These instructions need to be updated.**

 **General OSX Overview**

 Note: We originally tried to bundle all Mac dependencies in a superpack.
 This turned out to be extremely difficult with the many differences between versions of Mac OS.
 Now, with Mac, you must build from source and we will try and make it as easy as possible.
 Please report a bug if you have issues.